W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-\end{theorem} This second statement is often referred to as a \textit{duality} result in the VOA literature (see \textit{e.g.}~\cite[Section 5]{FHV} for more details about this notion).
-Such a statement is well-known in the case of the Virasoro algebra where we can use the Segal-Sugawara representation to show it.
-In the case of $W$-algebras a similar statement appears in~\cite[Equation (279)]{Arakawa_rep} where the adjoint corresponds to the image by the so-called \textit{duality functor}.
-It is however not clear to the humble author that this action of the duality functor does indeed correspond to the described action on the generators Heisenberg algebra.
+This property is actually valid as soon as the Heisenberg generators satisfy~\eqref{eq:adj_A}.
+This statement is often referred to as a \textit{duality} result in the VOA literature (see \textit{e.g.}~\cite[Section 5]{FHV} for more details about this notion).
+In the case of the Virasoro algebra one can use the Segal-Sugawara representation to show its validity by explicit computations.
+For $W$-algebras a similar statement appears in~\cite[Equation (279)]{Arakawa_rep} where the adjoint corresponds to the image by the so-called \textit{duality functor}.
+It is however not clear to the author of the present paper that this action of the duality functor does indeed correspond to the described action on the generators of the Heisenberg algebra.

-In addition to this general statement we also describe in Theorem~\ref{thm:Verma} some new results concerning the representation theory of the $W$-algebra associated to $B_2$.
+We also describe in Theorem~\ref{thm:Verma} some new results concerning the representation theory of the $W$-algebra associated to $B_2$.
 To be more specific we prove that for special values of the highest-weight $\prim$, the free-field module $\Wmod$ generated by acting using the generators of the $W$-algebra on $\prim$ is not isomorphic to the corresponding Verma module $\Verma$ but embeds into a quotient of this Verma module by some proper submodule, which we describe explicitly in terms of \textit{singular vectors}.
-For instance we prove that (see Section~\ref{sec:last} for more details) if $\alpha=\kappa\omega_1^\vee$ for some generic $\kappa\in\R$ then we have a singular vector at level $1$, given by
+For instance we prove that (see Section~\ref{sec:last} for more details) if $\alpha=\kappa\omega_1^\vee$ for some generic $\kappa\in\R$ then we have a singular vector at level $1$, given by $\left(\frac\kappa\gamma\left(-3 \gamma ^2+\gamma \kappa -8\right) \L_{-1} +\Wb_{-1}\right)\prim$.
+This means that we have an embedding $\Wmod\xhookrightarrow{} \bigslant{\Verma}{\mc I}$, with $\mc I$ left ideal generated from this singular vector.
+Besides we describe three singular vectors for $-\gamma\omega_1,-\frac2\gamma\omega_2^\vee$ and four singular vectors for $-\gamma\omega_2, -\frac2\gamma\omega_1^\vee$.
+Remarkably the above description of singular vectors features a phenomenon of duality in that the change $\gamma\leftrightarrow \frac2\gamma$ amounts to interchanging the role of the roots of $B_2$, and thus switching $B_2$ and its \textit{Langlands dual} $C_2$.
+This is a particular case of a more general duality property for $W$-algebras, stating that for generic $\bm c$ there is an isomorphism between the $W$-algebra associated to $\g$ and the one associated to its Langlands dual $\prescript{L}{}{\g}$ (see \textit{e.g.}~\cite[Proposition 15.4.16]{FBZ}).